csmangum/AgentMeaning/findings/Implications.md

 This document captures the broader implications and potential impact of our experiments on meaning-preserving transformations for agent states.

+## Working Definition of Meaning

+In this context, "meaning" refers to the minimum essential representation of an agent's state that preserves its behavioral identity and functional equivalence across transformations.
+This definition draws a line between raw data, information, and meaning—where meaning is that distilled subset of information that maintains an agent's core identity and behavior patterns even when its representational form changes.

 ## Philosophical Implications

 ### Embodiment and Identity